Derog Gioura: President of Nauru

 In 2003, on the death in office of President Bernard Dowiyogo, Gioura emerged as President of Nauru, initially on an interim basis.
 One of the results of Gioura's short period of office was the facilitating of the path of his successor, Ludwig Scotty, who, after a hiatus of several months, oversaw a more stable period of politics in Nauru.

+Cabinet

+The Derog Gioura cabinet was the government of Nauru led by Derog Gioura from March to May 2003.
+Gioura became president following the death of Bernard Dowiyogo and governed during a period of intense political instability marked by frequent changes of government and parliamentary no-confidence motions.
+His administration was short-lived and was succeeded by the government of Ludwig Scotty in May 2003.